a-alphayed/Arch-Notes/README.md

 /swapfile  none    swap  defaults 0 0
 ```

-If your drive is HDD, you fstab file should look like this:
+If your drive is HDD, you fstab file should look like this (Apple only):

 ```example
 /dev/sd*6  /      ext4  rw,defaults,noatime,data=writeback 0 1